ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/filtering-apis-to-be-discovered-1.md

 draft: false
 weight: 40
 description: >-
-  You can set up tag-based condition expression(s) using the AWS_FILTER environment variable to discover APIs that could be added to Amplify Central.
+  You can set up tag-based condition expressions using the AWS_FILTER environment variable to discover APIs that could be added to Amplify Central.

   Conditional expressions statements use logical operators to compare values.
 This section provides sample syntax for defining expressions.